 - Thanks to the close proximity to the Gulf of Mexico, the weather can turn in a matter of minutes – from bright sunshine to a hurricane.

 - Everything’s bigger in the Yellowhammer State – gators, spiders, snakes, and scorpions.
 And the cockroaches, too.
 Oh, and they can fly.

 - Most shops in the smaller cities are still closed on Saturdays and Sundays.

 - Some counties in Alabama have severe alcohol restrictions – some of them ban it on the weekend, while others prohibit it entirely.

 - It’s a Class-B felony to wrestle a bear.
 Not that you’re going to wrestle one, but still.

 People mostly associate Arizona with great food, even better drinks, and vast natural parks.
-The Grand Canyon State is riding high on the high-tech wave that’s been revolutionizing the southern states’ economics in the last two or three decades.
+The Grand Canyon State is riding high on the high-tech wave that has been revolutionizing the southern states’ economy in the last decades.

 Arizona has a population of around 7.1 million.
 Phoenix is both the state’s capital and its largest city, which makes it somewhat of an oddity.
 It is the only city in the US that is both a state capital and its largest city and the only state capital with a population of over a million (1.6 million to be precise).

 Arizona has a GDP of $ 337.4 billion, a GDP per capita of $56.000, with an unemployment rate of 6.6%.
 What is remarkable is that Arizona managed to achieve all of this without a port or any access to a major body of water that will spur its trade.